INQUIRE-Search: Interactive Discovery in Large-Scale Biodiversity Databases: Discussion

-Although our case studies drew on iNaturalist for its scale and ecological breadth, the open-source design of the INQUIRE-Search codebase makes it adaptable to any large image collection.
-Early qualitative experiments suggest that the system has potential for other ecological image repositories, such as camera trap datasets.
-We see INQUIRE-Search less as a single-platform tool and more as a general methodology to enable scientists to get more from their data, flexibly and quickly.
-Additionally, because the system is open-source and resource-efficient, it has the potential to be deployed widely, enabling scientists, NGOs, and local communities to harness image search for ecological monitoring and hypothesis generation on their own databases.
+Although our case studies drew on iNaturalist for its scale and ecological breadth, the open-source design of the INQUIRE-Search codebase makes it adaptable to any large image collection. {The system’s novelty lies in the mechanism of discovery rather than the data source,} enabling scientists, NGOs, and local communities to deploy the same open-source and resource-efficient workflow to harness image search for ecological monitoring and hypothesis generation on their own databases.
+INQUIRE-Search is also model-agnostic, and its performance should improve as ecological retrieval models advance, with approaches such as biodiversity-trained VLMs \citep{stevens2024bioclip, gabeff2024wildclip}, hierarchical ecological concept embeddings \cite{stevens2024bioclip}, and ontology-guided query expansion \citep{gomes2007ecologically, nguyen2017constructing, amanqui2013semantic}.